 I didn’t need to feel so shameful.
 The udon was good.
 The egg dribbled onto the noodles, which were decently firm.
 I didn’t detect a lot of salt when I was eating the bowl, but my puffy eyes the next morning indicated otherwise.

 One of the best snacks I had was called Cheeza, which I bought on a whim at a Lawson in Nagoya.
 When I was in college, I liked to make quesadillas for an easy meal, and I’d purposely press each quesadilla so that cheese would ooze from the edges.
-After frying for a few seconds, the cheese would form a delicious crust.
+After frying for a few seconds, the cheese would form an awesome crust.
 These Cheeza crackers tasted exactly like quesadilla edges.

 After having Cheeza in Nagoya, I looked for it in every convenience store.
 Tragically, I never found it…until I stopped at a 7-Eleven in Nagano, toward the end of my trip.
 The 7-Eleven offered two types of Cheeza: blue cheese and cheddar.
 Without hesitation, I bought both.

 After a very scientific and exacting taste test (kidding, I just hoovered both packs), I concluded cheddar was better than blue cheese.
-I like blue cheese but in small doses.
+I like blue cheese but only in small doses.
 The blue cheese Cheeza didn’t hold back in flavor, which was overwhelming for me.

 Pocky was one snack I was familiar with before visiting Japan, but I discovered new, wonderful flavors thanks to convenience stores.
 Strawberry Pocky can be found easily in the US, but I had never seen “heartful” Pocky.
 This embodied everything that makes strawberry desserts in Japan so fantastic: it was both tart and sweet.